croqaz/awesome-decentralized/README.md

 * [IPFS bin](https://github.com/VictorBjelkholm/ipfsbin): Pastebin application for sharing code and text documents to other people.
 * [IPFS Station](https://github.com/ipfs/station): A native application to run your own IPFS Node.
 Built with Electron and React.
 * [iWant](https://github.com/nirvik/iWant): Commandline tool for searching and downloading files in LAN network, without any central server.
+* [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.
+* [Neocities](https://neocities.org): Geocities-style websites, but decentralized.
 * [nuTorrent](https://github.com/LeeChSien/nuTorrent): A Pure Javascript BitTorrent Client.
 Built with Electron and React.
-* [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.
-* [Neocities](https://neocities.org): Geocities-style websites, but decentralized.
+* [Open Bazaar](https://openbazaar.org): Decentralized network for P2P commerce online - using Bitcoin - that has no fees and no restrictions.
 * [Orbit](https://github.com/haadcode/orbit): Distributed, serverless, peer-to-peer chat application on IPFS.
 * [ORC](https://orc.network/): Onion Routed Cloud, a decentralized, anonymous, file storage platform.
 It uses the Tor network.
 * [Peertransfer](https://github.com/pguth/peertransfer): Send a file p2p and e2e encrypted using nothing but your browser.